Skip links

 The Bay Area faces complex, urgent challenges.
 We need leaders with the capacity to collaborate across sectors and cities so that we can create new approaches to strengthen our region’s economic, civic, and social fabric.

 Lead Bay Area convenes mid-level and early-executive leaders from the public, private, and nonprofit sectors for an intensive, part-time leadership training fellowship.
-Fellows will expand their leadership skills and cultivate a thriving professional network over the course of 6-months and 80+ hours of rigorous in-person and virtual training.
+Fellows will expand their leadership skills and cultivate a thriving professional network over the course of 4 months of rigorous in-person training.

 Lead Bay Area Fellows will learn the leadership skills necessary to succeed in complex, multi-stakeholder environments.
 They will emerge with a robust, cross-sector network of colleagues committed to each other’s growth and development in pursuit of improving the Bay Area.

-The Lead Bay Area Fellowship engages a cohort of 30 mid-career and early-executive leaders from the private, nonprofit, and government sectors for intensive in-person and virtual leadership development seminars and networking.
+The Lead Bay Area Fellowship engages a cohort of 30 mid-career and early-executive leaders from the private, nonprofit, and government sectors for intensive in-person leadership development seminars and networking.

 • Orientation and welcome: opening 2-day non-residential retreat.